 - 55 years and less------ <1%

-It is also important to note that patients with heart diseases are at a higher risk for the COVID-19 infection.
+It is also important to note that patients with heart disease are at a higher risk for COVID-19 infection.

-Both in China and the US, mortality showed consistent results in accounting for the age differences and prevalence of underlying conditions for COVID-19 patients.
+Mortality results were consistent in China and the US, accounting for the age differences and prevalence of underlying conditions in COVID-19 patients.

 Reinfection

-There is no data accounted for the possibility of reinfection of COVID-19 after recovery.
+No data accounts for the possibility of reinfection with COVID-19 after recovery.
 The viral RNA may shed but continue for days or weeks during recovery.
 However, detecting this viral RNA during testing may not indicate that the viruses are viable to infect.

 Another Covid-19 Variant

-Most recent headlines about the ongoing COVID-19 pandemic are alarming: Another variant of the virus is currently on the rise in the United States.
+Most recent headlines about the ongoing COVID-19 pandemic are alarming: Another variant of the virus is currently rising in the United States.

 How many variants are out there?